vidya-sagar3026/dem_node_file/readme.txt

-deleted some text and added in the same place
+deleted some text and added in the same plndkfn